HedgehogDevelopment/AzureDeployTemplates/README.md

 # Azure Deploy Templates
-The files in this repository are used to deploy Launch Sitecore to an Azure XP deployment using Sitecore 8.2 Update 3.
+The files in this repository are used to deploy Launch Sitecore to an Azure XP environment using Sitecore 8.2 Update 3.
 I would like to thank [Rob Habraken](https://www.robhabraken.nl/) for his excellent articles, samples and tools for Sitecore Azure Deployments.
-His articles were a big in help building these scripts.
+His articles were a big help building these scripts.

 # Launch Sitecore in an Azure XP cloud deployment

-The Launch Sitecore site is a good starting place for testing Sitecore deployments.
+The Launch Sitecore site is a good starting point for testing Sitecore deployments.
 It is a fairly simple site that demonstrates many different sitecore features.
 This makes it ideal for a test environment.

 In this post, I will document the steps taken to deploy Launch Sitecore into the Sitecore Azure XP Environment.
 I will also show how to setup the CD using Blue/Green code deployments.
-Other servers could be deployed this way if needed.
+Other servers in the environment could be deployed this way if needed.

 ## The Tools
 The list of tools was chosen to keep the environment as simple as possible.
 These tools are standard in most Sitecore development environments